kikuchiyo/device_connection_en/model_overview.md

 **Public Model**

-The public models are the domain standard models that are accumalated on EnOS and are made public to all organization units by EnOS.
+The public models are the domain standard models that are accumulated on EnOS and are made public to all organization units by EnOS.
 All OUs have read permission but no write permission to the public models.

 **Private Model**